Aqueel-Ansari-dev/project-backend/readme.md

 - Settings page for future profile preferences.
 - Tailwind CSS and shadcn-inspired UI primitives tuned for mobile and desktop.

+Additional context on how the synthetic datasets power the user journey is available in [docs/synthetic-data-user-journey.md](docs/synthetic-data-user-journey.md).

 Getting started:

 ```bash